kajal-patel20/College-Management-System-Database/README.md

 The goal is to build a **well-structured, normalized schema** using SQL with clearly defined **primary and foreign keys**.

+This project is part of my learning and internship submission, aimed at demonstrating my understanding of database design concepts.

 ## 📌 Domain: College Management

 ### Entities: